Skip to main content

 Stem thermometers: A stem thermometer can be fitted in refrigerators, freezers, cold rooms and freezer rooms as an inexpensive back-up device for required 30-day temperature loggers.
 Stem thermometers should never be used as the primary temperature monitoring device because they do not provide a continuous record of vaccine temperature exposure.
 Bi-metallic dial thermometers are no longer recommended by WHO because they do not maintain their calibration.

-Integrated electronic thermometer with alarm: This is a new device type which may be built-in to a vaccine refrigerator or freezer at the manufacturer’s discretion.
+Integrated electronic thermometer with alarm: This device type may be built-in to a vaccine refrigerator or freezer at the manufacturer’s discretion.
 Its purpose is to provide some of the capabilities of the monitoring equipment used on cold rooms and freezer rooms.
-This is the only E006 product type of which there are currently no examples on the market.

 E006.1.4: Temperature recorders